HOMELESS SERVICES OVERVIEW

 Within the City of Pomona there are several Supportive Housing Programs that assist homeless individuals and families, victims of domestic violence, persons with disabilities and those with histories of substance abuse.

 THE POMONA HOMELESS OUTREACH PROGRAM

 The Pomona Homeless Outreach Program consists of a mobile Outreach Team, The Homeless Services Coordinator, and a City Homeless Liaison.
 The Team provides street outreach by vehicle and by foot.
 Street Outreach, Case management, and referrals are provided to homeless families and individuals through this program.
 Homeless clients are provided guidance in the identification of barriers to overcoming homelessness and the development of a plan to address these challenges.
 The Team then assists clients at a highly supportive level to address those needs which may include accessing mainstream services, increasing income, developing self-determination, and accessing shelter and housing.

 COMMUNITY SERVICES DIRECTORY

-This online directory is designed to give the residents of Pomona direct access to information regarding local community services, as well as local, county and federal government agencies.
+The online directory is being updated to give the residents of Pomona direct access to information regarding local community services, as well as local, county and federal government agencies.

 THE POMONA CONTINUUM OF CARE COALITION